OpenDSA/OpenDSA/RST/en/Glossary.rst

       grandchildren that can result in reordering their relationship.
       The goal of performing a rotation is to make the tree more :term:`balanced <balanced tree>`.

+   run
+      A series of sorted records.
+      Most often this refers to a (sorted) subset of records that are being sorted by means of an :term:`external sort`.

+   run file
+      A temporary file that is created during the operation of an :term:`external sort`, the run file contains a collection of :term:`runs <run>`.
+      A common structure for an external sort is to first create a series of runs (stored in a run file), followed by merging the runs together.

    runtime environment
       The environment in which a program (of a particular programming